rajpandya737/PYTHML/README.md

 ## About

 PYTHML (Python + HTML, yes it's stupid but someone already has dibs on PYHTML) is a programming tool that allows you to write Python code inside of HTML files.
 Currently in development.
+Python 3.8+ is required to run this program.

 ## How to Write PYTHML

 PYTHML is written in HTML files.
 The syntax is the same as HTML, but using the <python> tag, you can write Python code.
-The program formats and attempts to fix your HTML, for example, it will add the <!DOCTYPE html> if missing.
-Here is an example of a simple PYTHML file and its transition:
+The program formats and attempts to fix your HTML, for example, it will add the `<!DOCTYPE html>` tag if missing, and a few other corrections.
+Here is an example of a PYTHML file and its transition:

 ```html
 <html lang="en">